Palestine Justice Campaign

 The Ziada family has been using their own personal funds and some generous contributions from friends and supporters to pursue their case on behalf of all the victims of Israeli war crimes.
 If justice is to be gained for the Palestinian victims, the case needs our moral and financial support.
 It is important to stress that the case is not being taken for personal gain.
 Should the case be successful, any compensation received will be dedicated to a specially established fund for Palestinian war crime victims in general and children in particular.

 Every donation large or small helps the Ziada family struggle for justice for the Palestinian people.
 Please contribute what you can and encourage others to do the same.
-All money donated will be transferred to the Nuhanovic Foundation , a registered non-profit charity which assists war victims who seek access to justice to obtain a remedy in the form of reparation, restitution or compensation.
-100% of funds raised will go towards the legal fees incurred in the litigation of the case.
+All money donated will be transferred to the Nuhanovic Foundation, a registered non-profit charity that assists war victims who seek access to justice to obtain a remedy in the form of reparation, restitution or compensation.
+100% of funds raised go towards the legal fees incurred in the litigation of the case including the first instance judgement, appeal judgement and supreme court challenge.

 This GoFundMe page has been established by the Palestine Justice Campaign which is an international single-issue group of concerned citizens, trade unionists and human rights workers who volunteer to assist the Ziada family in their pursuit for justice.
-If you prefer to contribute directly to the bank account or PayPal, please visit our website here .
+If you prefer to contribute directly to the bank account which is managed by the Nuhanovic Foundation.
+Please visit our website here.